top of page

 Since the first playtest, Nyan Heroes has consistently featured in the Epic Games Store upcoming wishlisted top 10.

-EGS Wishlist top 10.
+Epic Wishlist top 10 since Q2 2024.
 Screenshot taken in May 2025

 Compilation of streamer reactions to the first demo in 2024

-Ejecting/Cat Gameplay/Remeching
+Ejecting/Cat Gameplay

-At the start, only the mechs were playable and we started to wonder: "what if the cats could eject and were playable too?".
-I was asked to prototype the associated gameplay, to help answer this question.
-And so I designed and prototyped:
+Initially, only the mechs were playable and we started to wonder: "what if the cats could eject and were playable too?".
+I was asked to prototype the associated gameplay, along with the perennial design question: "will it be fun?"

 • Ejecting.